spapas/django-mailer-server-backend/README.rst

 ### Changelog

-* v.
-0.3.0: Add support for file attachments (works only with python 3.x)
+* v.0.3.0: Add support for file attachments (works only with python 3.x)